NCCA/PCCSlides/Lecture5/slides.md

 - **Indentation**: Python uses indentation to define blocks of code.
   - Convention states we use **4** spaces for indentation
   - This might be inconvenient
-  - This can lead to problem, especially when mixing tabs and spaces
+  - This can lead to problem, especially when mixing tabs and spaces (python 3 does not allow this)
-  - Usually t his will follow a statement and the : operator
+  - Usually this will follow a statement and the : operator to indicate the start of a code block

 --

-## Why indentation is important
+### Why indentation is important

 - Consistent indentation is crucial for Python code to work correctly.